 The company’s Granactive Retinoids come in a 2% emulsion (a lotion-like consistency) and in a 1%, 2% and 5% in squalane (from £8).
 These contain a “next generation” retinoid active complex that offers accelerated results, which is why it’s slightly more expensive.
 Use it at night after cleansing and applying water-based serums, but before oils or creams.

 Best for Dull Skin

 Vitamin C is an antioxidant that protects and brightens the skin.
-The Ordinary currently has five products to choose from.
+The Ordinary currently has eight products to choose from.

-2. Vitamin C 23% + HA Spheres 2% (£5) is ideal for dry and dehydrated skin.
-The HA is hyaluronic acid, which is a molecule that attracts 1000 times its weight in water, so it’ll help hydrate the skin.
+Ideal for dry and dehydrated skin, the HA stands for hyaluronic acid, which is a molecule that attracts 1000 times its weight in water, so it’ll help hydrate the skin.
 This is also a heavy serum; they both take around 10 to 15 seconds to absorb.
 Use at night after water-based products.

 [Ed. note: Avoid using these two products with niacinamide (another skin-brightening ingredient we’ll discuss later).
 Choose these if you want fast results and can handle that initial tingling.]